Torphedo/Esper-RE/README.md

   - Export materials from an ALR file in MTL format (for use with OBJ files)
   - The exported OBJ files have material assignment data, but you have to manually write `mtllib [your .mtl file]` at the start.
 - `--extract-audio`
-  - Export all sound effects from multiple .bin files to a folder, in WAV format
+  - Export all sound effects from multiple `.bin` and/or `.stx` files to a folder, in WAV format
+- `--generate-stx`
+  - Convert an audio file to `.stx`, used for background music
 - `--validate`
   - Run assertions and consistency checks across the whole file.
 Doesn't guarantee the file will work in the game, just that nothing looks wrong based on our